ksalij/cs257/webapp/readme.txt

 that it would be nice if the order of clicking the all/deceased/survived buttons and the classes/sex/ages buttons didn't matter, that is you could click 1st class and then deceased and it would work rather than needing to click deceased before 1st class.
+However, while trying to implement this, we ran into a ton of problems with the get method returning promises instead of results when called.
-However, this proved more effort than it seemed to be worth, but we just wanted to acknowledge that we know about the issue and decided to focus on other things.
+While we spent a lot of time trying to work around this, using global variables and focusing on what was in what method, eventually we saw that implementing this proved more effort than it seemed to be worth.
+So, we acknowledge that we know about this issue but we decided to focus our time on other aspects of the project.